meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 ## Motivation

-This CIP proposes to drop Canton Coin fees and adjust holding fees so that users do not have to pay fees when transferring Canton Coin and application developers can build applications without special code to deal with these fees.
+This CIP proposes to remove Canton Coin fees and adjust holding fees so that users do not have to pay fees when transferring Canton Coin and application developers can build applications without special code to deal with these fees.
 Thus making Canton Coin more attractive for both users and